 Credit Sesame provides you with a free VantageScore credit score and credit report card, which can serve as your credit report.
 The company also offers paid identity theft protection services.
 The one downside?
 You do have to pay to receive a copy of your official credit report.
 However, you can view and monitor your score at any time for free.

 3. Credit Karma

 Credit Karma is a free credit-monitoring service similar to Credit Sesame.
 When you sign up, you’ll get access to your VantageScore credit score based on your TransUnion and Equifax credit reports.
 In addition, Credit Karma offers free credit-monitoring email alerts for your TransUnion data.

 The Discover Credit Scorecard is Discover Bank’s online tool that allows you to check your FICO score for free.
 Once you sign up, the scorecard will display your credit score and important information about your payment history, revolving credit, number of inquiries, and more.
 You don’t have to be a Discover customer to use this tool.

 Finally, your credit card company may provide you with your credit score for free.
 If you own an American Express, Barclaycard, Capital One, or Discover credit card, you should be able to check your VantageScore or FICO score for free either monthly or quarterly.

 Check to see if your credit card company offers this added service so you can regularly monitor your score and watch for sudden changes due to fraudulent activity.

 Don’t underestimate the importance of checking your credit report.
-Before you consider a paid option, try using one of these five legitimate, free solutions to learn where you stand.
+You need to make sure that you’re financially healthy.
+But before you consider a paid option, try using one of these five legitimate, free solutions to learn where your credit stands.